 Our Wellness Team works closely with school district personnel to ensure the confidentiality of every student's personal information and screening results.
 Screening results will only be shared with your child’s school counselor if there seems to be a need for counseling or other services.
 Screening files are kept separate from academic files.
 Only screening staff and your child’s school counselor are aware of screening results.
 Teachers and classmates are not aware of results.

 The Wellness Program is supported by The Episcopal Health Foundation, local donors, and foundations.
-This program accepts individual donations to help continue providing screenings and mental health services free of charge to the students.
+This program accepts individual donations to help continue providing screenings and mental health services to students.

-The Wellness Screening and follow-up services are supported by The Episcopal Health Foundation and local donations sponsoring our program.
-You will not be responsible for paying for any follow-up services your child may receive.
+The Wellness Screening and Case Management services are supported by The Episcopal Health Foundation and local donations sponsoring our program.
+You will not be responsible for paying for any Case Management services your child may receive.

 It is always good to check-in with your child’s mental health.
 Sometimes, students will share something on their Wellness Screening that they may not share with their counselor or other trusted adults.
 Although we cannot provide your child with additional counseling services, we can support them with social services such as a smoke detector, access to food, etc.